jurichar/flm/README.md

-# Getting Started with MyPerf
+# Getting Started with Freelance-manager

-MyPerf is a full-stack application designed to manage and visualize performance metrics.
+Freelance-manager is a full-stack application designed to manage and visualize performance metrics.
 The project utilizes Django for the backend, React for the frontend, TailwindCSS for styling, and Docker for containerization.

 ## Technologies Used